-Add butter and shortening and process until dough just starts to collect in uneven clumps, about 15 seconds (dough will resemble cottage cheese curds and there should be no uncoated flour).
+Add butter and shortening and process until the dough just starts to collect in uneven clumps, about 15 seconds (dough will resemble cottage cheese curds and there should be no uncoated flour).

-Scrape bowl with rubber spatula, redistributing the mixture evenly around the bowl, and add remaining 1 cup flour.
+Scrape bowl with a rubber spatula, redistributing the mixture evenly around the bowl, and add remaining 1 cup flour.
 Pulse 6 times in quick bursts.
 Scoop into a bowl.

 Sprinkle vodka and water over mixture and fold together with a rubber spatula, pressing down on dough until it sticks together.
 The dough will be much wetter than a standard pie crust and this is as it should be.